 Water damage is consistently a common and severe cause of loss to homeowners.
 It is amazing to see the damage that water can do.
 Water carved the Grand Canyon – just think what it does to drywall or plaster!

-Many sources of water damage are in a typical home, including:
+Sources of water damage in a typical home include:

 - Water line failures that supply washing machines, sinks, toilets, icemakers and wet bars.